-Since 2005, the FAF voluntarily has chosen not to seek accounting support fees to fund the full amount of the FASB’s budget.
-Similarly, beginning in 2013, the FAF is seeking 2013 GASB accounting support fees that are less than GASB recoverable expenses.
+The FAF voluntarily has chosen not to seek accounting support fees to fund the full amount of the FASB and GASB budget.

 Target Reserve FundThe FAF’s investment balances consist of a reserve fund and a separate short-term investment fund.
 The reserve fund, established early in the FAF’s history, is intended to provide sufficient reserves to operate the FAF, the FASB, and the GASB during any temporary or permanent funding transition or to provide for any other unforeseen circumstances.

-The FAF has established a targeted year-end reserve fund balance equal to one year of budgeted expenses for the entire organization, plus a working capital reserve equal to three months of net operating expenses for the entire organization.
+Beginning in 2007, the FAF established the targeted year-end reserve fund balance equal to one year of budgeted expenses for the entire organization, plus a working capital reserve equal to three months of net operating expenses for the entire organization.
 In addition, the FAF each year aims to have a balance in its short-term investment accounts on January 1 equal to three months of budgeted net operating expenses.

 Residual Reserve Funds (and how they affect volatility in FASB/GASB accounting support fees)In preparing the budget each year, the FAF calculates the amount of reserve funds that are available to offset accounting support fees by estimating the projected year-end reserve balances and subtracting the target year-end reserve balances.
 These residual reserve funds pay for a portion of operating expenses that otherwise would be funded by accounting support fees.